-Writing informative articles for your personal injury website, news feed, and newsletter not only educates your prospects to make for far more productive personal injury case reviews, it also boosts your relevancy in search results.
+Writing informative articles for your attorney website, news feed, and newsletter not only educates your prospects, but it also boosts your relevancy in search results.

 Before they make that first call, your potential clients want to know: